cloudevents/spec/cloudevents/working-drafts/xml-format.md

 ### 1.2 Approach

-This specification is deliberately verbose in favor of readability and deterministic processing.
+This XML representation used is deliberately verbose in favor of readability and deterministic processing.

-Preservation of attribute value type information is supported allowing custom extensions to be communicated without value type loss.
+Preservation of type information for CloudEvent attributes is supported allowing custom extensions to be communicated without type loss.

 A schema-less approach has been taken favoring convention over rigid document structure.

+The namespace `http://cloudevents.io/xmlformat/v1` SHOULD be used.

 ## 2. Attributes